Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 There you go.

-Now he just wants a little bit and then he'll set that on fire.
+Now he just wants a little bit.

 You're obsessed with him being a pyro.

-Obviously he's looking for things to burn.
+Obviously, he's looking for things to burn.

 Right.